metacommunities/metacommunities/analysis/idea_log.md

 ## Wed 26 Apr 2017 10:32:55 BST
 - reading Marcus on ethnography and prototyping, and his account of what Rabinow is doing seems really relevant to what I might be trying to get a feeling for in this project.
 TODO: look at Rabinow; and at intellectual instrumentalities with pragmatic intent.
 It comes from _Reconstruction in Philsophy_!
 I should know about it already.
 Stengers and Savransky's relevance book would also fit here.
 Requested this from the library ...

+## Wed 20 Sep 2017 13:48:34 BST
+- looking at forks discussion on stackoverflow: forks are not actually copies, they are just personally-named branches.
+That's pretty amazing, because it really means that there are far less repos on gh   than I thought.